canonical/ubuntu-core-docs/docs/explanation/remodel-essential-snaps.md

 Once the aforementioned data in the `modeenv` file or the bootloader environment is set, a reboot is initiated.
 On reboot, the bootloader is configured to coordinate with snapd to test the kernel.
 Similarly, snap-bootstrap, a program that is run early in the boot process, helps orchestrate the testing of the new base snap.

 Once started, snapd will confirm that the boot was successful.
 A successful boot will result in the continuation of the remodel process.
-A failed boot will result in the cancellation of the remodel.
+A failed boot will result in the cancelation of the remodel.
 Any changes up to that point will be undone.

 During a remodel, snapd performs these reboots to switch essential snaps sequentially.